erenonal/erenonal/README.md

 ### Hello there, I'm Eren 👋

 - 🏃‍♂️I'm running to improve myself in data science and machine learning
-- :writing_hand:
+- ✍️ I use github to share the codes I learned from the lessons and also the projects I've applied.
-- 📜 I share on Linkedin for people who decided to go the same route as me while I was developing myself, or just for people who are curious.
+- 📜 Also I share articles on Linkedin for people who decided to go the same route as me while I was developing myself, or just for people who are curious.

 📫 How to reach me: